michaelhall28/clone-competition-simulation/README.md

 ```
 * A yml file can be used to supply parameters.
 These can be combined with `__init__` parameters.
 * Biopsies are now Pydantic classes (`from clone_competition import Biopsy`) instead of dictionaries
+* Plot colours are specified in a new way
+* Custom cell competition rules are now easier to implement

 See the [docs](https://michaelhall28.github.io/clone-competition-simulation/) for more details.